-NEWS FLASH: Five of the 11 graduates have made it through to the state finals of the raw comedy; three from Victoria, and two from NSW.
+NEWS FLASH: Five of the 11 graduates have made it through to the state finals of the raw comedy; three from Victoria, and two from NSW and Ginny Hollands from Victoria has made it into the National Grand Final of Raw Comedy!

 The Hard Knock Knocks comedy school, founded by Melburnian Morry Morgan, has announced it has 11 graduates through to the next round of the national comedy competition, Raw Comedy.
 Eight Victorians, two from NSW, and a Queenslander, secured their places into the next round of Australia’s largest comedy competition by each performing a ‘tight five’ in front of audiences and judges, and outshining hundreds of others keen to take home the converted national trophy at The Melbourne International Comedy Festival.